- Home

 Macaroni cheese is one of the most popular comfort foods around.
 The combination of chewy pasta, creamy sauce, and gooey cheese is warming, delicious, and indulgent.
 When it’s baked in the oven, as it traditionally is, the top also becomes gorgeously crisp.

-If you’re craving the flavours of mac and cheese but want to make a quick weeknight version, why not make a stovetop macaroni cheese?
-Not only does this reduce energy usage, it also means you can tuck into a piping hot bowl in just 20 minutes.
+If you’re craving mac and cheese but want a quick weeknight version, why not make a stovetop macaroni cheese?
+Not only does this reduce energy usage, but it also means you can tuck into a piping hot bowl in just 20 minutes.

 To make sure this dish is as tasty as the oven-baked classic, it’s important to create a sauce that’s thick, creamy, and packed with flavour.
 Garlic powder, onion powder, smoked paprika, and pepper go a long way!

 First, cook the pasta; macaroni is traditionally used, but you can use any small pasta like penne, rigatoni, conchiglie, or farfalle.
 Then, make your sauce, and once it’s thickened, add the cheese.
-Mozzarella gives it a gooey texture, while cheddar adds taste.
+Mozzarella gives it a gooey texture, while cheddar has a stronger taste.

 To make easy stovetop macaroni cheese, try this recipe from Dinner at the Zoo.